-Talent: To deliver on the digital transformation, organization have to get right talent.
+Talent: To deliver on the digital transformation, organization have to get the right talent.
 As Jim Collins said in his book “Good to Great”, get the right people in the bus put them in right sits and then decide where the bus will go.

 Virtual Reality: Virtual Reality is making a lot of impact on the world we live in today.
 Everything that we know about our reality comes by way of our 5 senses – Sight, Sound, Smell, Touch & Taste.
 Today Real Estate, Travel companies are coming up with VR gadgets to give the feel of virtual walks of houses or destinations like Eiffel tower / or Grand Canyon experience on your living room couch.

-Wearables: They come in various forms, like smart watches, health trackers, Google Glass, interactive clothing, gesture controllers and list goes on.
+Wearables: They come in various forms, like smart watches, health trackers, Google Glass, interactive clothing, gesture controllers and the list goes on.
 Sooner or later, all of us are identified by the data we generate, and wearables represent a quantum leap in the type and quantity of data collected — which is both an interesting and a scary proposition

 Xamarin: A modern programming language for iOS, Android & Windows mobile platforms.

-Yarn: The earlier map-reduce has undergone complete overhaul and now called yarn that allows multiple data processing engines such as interactive SQL, real-time streaming, data science and batch processing to handle data stored in a single platform.
+Yarn: The earlier map-reduce has undergone a complete overhaul and now called yarn that allows multiple data processing engines such as interactive SQL, real-time streaming, data science and batch processing to handle data stored in a single platform.